OpenMS/OpenMS-docs/openms-wiki/developer-faq.md

 ### Visual Studio can't read the clang-format file.

 Depending on the Visual Studio version you're using you might get an error like `Error while formating with ClangFormat`.
 This is because Visual Studio is using an outdated version of clang-format.
 Unfortunately there is no easy way to update this using Visual Studio itself.
 There is a plugin provided by LLVM designed to fix this problem, but the plugin doesn't work with every Visual Studio version.
 However, you can update clang-format by hand using the pre-build clang-format binary.
-Both the binary and a link to the plugin can be found here: https://llvm.org/builds/.
+Both the binary and a link to the plugin can be found [here](https://llvm.org/builds/).
 To update clang-format by hand just download the binary and exchange it with the clang-format binary in your Visual Studio folder.
 For Visual Studio 17 and 19 it should be located at: `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\Llvm\bin`.